The Ultimate Guide: Which Vitamins Are Important For Children?

 28 min read

-As a parent, you’re likely familiar with the importance of feeding your little one a healthy and varied diet that’s packed full of the nutrients they need to run, jump, explore and play.
+Vitamins for kids: as a parent you’re likely familiar with the importance of them.
+After all, feeding your little one a healthy and varied diet that’s packed full of the nutrients is what they need to run, jump, explore and play.

 Many of these essential nutrients are vitamins, which perform unique and important roles within your child’s body to support their overall health and wellbeing.

-But, what are the key vitamins for children?
+But, what are the key vitamins for kids?
 How are they different from minerals?
 And, how may you ensure your child gets enough of them when picky eating is involved?

-Read on to discover the ins-and-outs of vitamins.
-Otherwise you may find the following links useful for finding the information you’re looking for:
+Read on to discover the ins-and-outs of vitamins for kids.
+Otherwise, you may find the following links useful for finding the information you’re looking for:

 Vitamins are a group of essential nutrients that support an array of your child’s important bodily functions and maintain their general health and wellbeing.